Allan Gregg: 1993 election

 Gregg was given even more responsibility in the 1993 federal election campaign.
 He was senior pollster as well as top strategist and communications manager.

 The 1993 Conservative Federal campaign was an unmitigated disaster for all concerned, including Gregg.
-Other campaign leaders complained that his many duties meant he missed too many meetings.
 Gregg again pushed for negative tactics, crafting an attack ad one of which Canadians found especially distasteful and offensive.
-The ad ridiculed a facial deformity of Liberal leader Jean Chrétien which was a result of a childhood polio infection.
+The ad appeared to ridicule a facial deformity of Liberal leader Jean Chrétien.
 This ad backfired and the Conservatives were reduced to two seats in the House of Commons of Canada from their previous 151 seats.
 This was the result of a number of factors, including the intense unpopularity of former Conservative Prime Minister Brian Mulroney.
 His party suffered the worst defeat ever in Canadian history for an incumbent federal party.

 While the Tory campaign was not going well, this television ad (which aired on only one evening) was a memorable element.
 Modern Canadian national political campaign coverage has had few noteworthy campaign moments, but much like the 1984 Mulroney Turner debate ("You had an option, sir"), this advertising mistake was memorable.
 Attacking a physical defect was widely seen by Canadians as a low blow and as an American-style no-holds-barred campaign style that should not be imported.
-Several years later Gregg wrote about this in the pages of Saturday Night magazine, where his mea culpa rang hollow, as he continued to argue that "the ad tested well in the focus groups."
+Several years later Gregg wrote about this in the pages of Saturday Night magazine, where he argued that "the ad tested well in the focus groups."

 Pollster

 After the campaign, Gregg left public life for a time.
-He quit Decima, and sold his share of the company for millions of dollars.
+He quit Decima, and sold his share of the company.

 After a year off, he founded a new company, The Strategic Counsel, a market research and consulting firm, but one geared towards business rather than politics.
 He returned to the public eye as a columnist in Maclean's magazine and a frequent pundit on the Canadian Broadcasting Corporation news for several years.

 Gregg also had a weekly television show, Allan Gregg in Conversation with... on the public broadcaster TVOntario.
 Its format was a half-hour, in-depth interview format, in which the subject of the interview was usually an author or intellectual discussing a current release.
-The format differed from traditional interview programs in that it included more comments from the interviewer (Gregg) than is usually the case.
 After several years of production TVO cancelled the program.

 In 2001, he strongly denounced negative campaigning in a lecture at the School of Journalism and Communication at Carleton University, saying that it would destroy politics as we know it and "invite totally unaccountable forces" to "influence society without the countervailing force of representative democracy".

 Personal life

-Gregg was born in 1949 and has three children; Christian (b.
-1975), Allanah (b.
-1986), and Connor (b.
-1988); his wife Marjorie died in 1995.
+Gregg was born in 1949 and has three children; his wife Marjorie died in 1995.